BlueBrain/singlecell-emodel-suite/README.md

 - [Currentscape](#currentscape) - Plot currents in electrical models
 - [SSCxEModelExamples](#SSCxEModelExamples) - Reproduce Reva, Maria, et al. "A universal workflow for creation, validation and generalization of detailed neuronal models" (2023).
 - [e-model-packager](#e-model-packager) - Creates e-model packages from circuits
+- [emodel-generalisation](#emodel-generalisation) - Generalisation of electrical models of neurons with MCMC

 ## eFEL